Liggett Building (Seattle)

 The Liggett Building, also referred to as the Fourth & Pike Building, is a historic 10-story office building at 1424 4th Avenue in downtown Seattle, Washington.
-It was built in 1927 by the Louis K. Liggett Company, leasing the property from the estate of local pioneer George Kinnear, to house the first Seattle location of their national drug store chain.
+It was built in 1927 by the Louis K. Liggett Company, under lease from the estate of local pioneer George Kinnear, to house the first Seattle location of their national drug store chain as well as leasable office and retail space.
 Liggett's would break their 99-year lease on the building only a few years later after having opened a second location only a block away proved financially unwise during the Great Depression.
 The building received its current name after a 1933 renovation.
 Designed by Lawton & Moldenhour in the Gothic revival style, it is clad entirely in locally manufactured terracotta.
 It is an official Seattle City Landmark and was listed on the National Register of Historic Places on August 31, 2011.

 History

 The site of the Liggett Building was historically owned by Seattle pioneer Captain George Kinnear (1836–1912).
 In the years immediately after the Great Seattle Fire the predominantly residential Pike Street corridor was rapidly transformed into a major commercial arterial lined with denser tenement houses and hotels.
 Kinnear's lot, previously occupied by several small workingman's cottages by 1893 was packed with a collection of wood-frame shops and lodging houses.
 In response to the northward expansion of Seattle's business district spurned on by the Yukon Gold Rush, in 1905 he commissioned architects Graham & Myers to design a $30,000 two-story brick commercial building in the Renaissance Revival style to fill the property.
 This building would soon be dwarfed by surrounding high-rise development.
 Following Kinnear's death the building and all his other properties would be taken over by the George Kinnear Company, formed by his estate in 1921.